- Car Insurance

 "Full coverage" car insurance can mean different things to different people.
 Legally, in the state of Ohio you're only required to have the state Liability minimums of 25/50/25.

-However, “full car insurance” or "full coverage" is often thought of as having the state minimums and
+However, "full car coverage" or "full coverage" is often thought of as having the state minimums and

 For leased or financed cars, most lenders require having Comprehensive and Collision Coverage.

-We'll make sure you get the coverage you need in Ohio when you get an online auto insurance quote.
+We'll make sure you get the coverage you need in Texas when you get an online auto insurance quote.

 What liability insurance is required in Ohio?